yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-37/lab/README.md

 # LAB -  `<Login />` and `<Auth />`

+Using Login Context, "protect" the To Do application by restricting access to the various application features based on the users' login status and capabilities.

 ## Before you begin
 Refer to *Getting Started*  in the [lab submission instructions](../../../reference/submission-instructions/labs/README.md) for complete setup, configuration, deployment, and submission instructions.